Romeo, a Adoptable mixed breed in Sacramento, CA image 1/5

 ***Special Needs Dog***

 Romeo is a stunning, sweet, goofy boy with luscious jowls and the most soulful eyes you've ever seen.
 True to his name, this boy is 100 percent pure LOVER.
-He loves to be snuggled and pet.
+He loves to be snuggled and pet and he just melts hearts wherever he goes.
 Despite his young age, Romeo is a gentle boy with medium energy.
-He has tested well with small dogs, big dogs (although he doesn't seem to like huskies), kids, and even ignores cats.
+He has tested well with small dogs, big dogs, kids, and even ignores cats.
 He came to us quite underweight and still needs to gain some more - he should probably be around 115 or 120.
-Sadly, Romeo has some neurological problems, and we are still figuring out what they are.
-He's a bit wobbly, quite clumsy, and falls down here and there.
-HHR is covering all the costs of his treatment while a complete diagnosis and treatment plan is being developed, so right now we are looking for a dedicated foster or foster-to-adopt.
+Sadly, Romeo has a neurological condition that causes him to walk a bit like a drunk old man and sometimes fall down.
+He is getting the best of care at UC Davis and has been through extensive diagnostics.
+The neurologist believes his condition is related to an infection, which may resolve with antibiotics, but in neurology, there are no predictions or guarantees.
+It will be a process of trial and error, and there is no way to predict how quickly his mobility will decline, or whether it will decline at all.
+It really depends on

 ***Special Needs Dog***